Record usage for billing with the API

 header, you’re subject to regular Stripe rate limits, which is 100 operations per second.

-High-throughput ingestion with higher rate limits
+High-throughput ingestion with higher rate limits API v2

-Authentication tokens are only valid for 15 minutes, so you will need to create a new meter event session when your token expires.
-Here’s an example high-throughput integration:
+This endpoint uses stateless authentication sessions.
+First, create a meter event session to receive an authentication token.
+Authentication tokens are only valid for 15 minutes, so you must create a new meter event session when your token expires.

 Note

-Monitor for 429
+You can monitor for 429

-Handle meter errors with webhooks
+Handle meter event errors

 Warning